jamesbasa/first-angular-app/README.md

 Approaches for updating state:

 1. Built-in change detection mechanism - Zone.js notifies Angular about user events, expired timers, etc.
-2. Signals - Objects that store a value and notify Angular about value changes and required UI updates
+2. Signals - Objects that store a value and notify Angular about value changes and required UI updates.
+Angular analyzes if you're reading a Signal and only recomputes the UI if the Signal changes.

 - TS: `selectedUser = signal(DUMMY_USERS[randomIndex]);`
 - HTML: `{{ selectedUser().name }}`